 That skill can ever be enough.

-That’s the hope that allows us to move forward in those moment when luck is most stacked against us, the useful delusion that lets us push on rather than give up.
+That’s the hope that allows us to move forward in those moments when luck is most stacked against us, the useful delusion that lets us push on rather than give up.

 We don’t know, we can’t ever know, if we’ll manage or not.
 But we must convince ourselves that we can.
 That, in the end, our skill will be enough to carry the day.
 Because it has to be.